²»Á¼Ñо¿Ëù

 3. All course prerequisites are met

-4. Requested courses are on the SACSCOC-approved course list for the student’s high
+4. Requested courses are on the SACSCOC-approved course list for the student’s high school

 Requirements for participation in 2024-2025 dual enrollment courses on the Master Articulation Matrix: